 Hashtag – A single word or phrase preceded by the # symbol to define messages relating to a particular topic.
 Hashtags first emerged on Twitter but are now used on almost every other social platform too.

-Handle – On Twitter a handle is the name you choose to represent yourself.
-It starts with an @ e.g. mine is @.
+Handle – On Twitter, a handle is the name you choose to represent yourself.
+It starts with an @ e.g. Hallam’s is @HallamInternet.